citrix-openstack/blogentries/xs+neutron+vlan.md

 *(1) For dl_vlan=1, this is the virtual LAN tag id which corresponding to the Port tag*

-*(2) I didn’t realize the problem is lacking tag for the new launched instance for a long time due to my lack of OVS mechanism.
+*(2) I didn’t realize the problem is lacking tag for the new launched instance for a long time due to my lack of OVS understanding.
 Thus I don’t have such sense of checking the port’s tag with this problem at first.
 So next time when we meet this problem, we can check these part first.*